-The climate on the island is a semi-tropical maritime climate, with a temperature averaging about 26°C for the majority of the year.
-This makes this location in the Dominican Republic stunningly idyllic and perfect for a beach holiday— really all-year round.
-Sunshine is also reliably consistent throughout the entire year.
-The average number of sunshine hours per day ranges between 7 in December to 9 in April and from June through to September.
+Samana has a semi-tropical maritime climate, with an average temperature of about 26°C for most of the year.
+This makes the peninsula in the Dominican Republic stunningly idyllic and perfect for a vacation— all-year round.
+Sunshine is also quite consistent throughout the whole year.
+The average number of sunshine hours per day ranges between 7 in December to 9 in April and from June to September.

-To summarise; Samana, one of the Dominican Republic’s greatest destinations, a wonderful place for a sun-sand-and-sea holiday pretty much all-year round.
-All major weather factors, from sunshine to air and water temperature, are amazingly constant.
-The only variable, really, is the amount of rainfall.
-Typically, December through to March is the driest part of the year; August through to October mostly the wettest part of the year.
+In short; Samana, for sure one of the Dominican Republic’s greatest destinations, is a wonderful place for a sun-sand-and-sea vacation pretty much all-year round.
+All weather factors, from sunshine hours to air and water temperature, are amazingly constant.
+It appears that there’s just one variable, and that is the amount of rainfall.
+In general, December to March is the driest part of the year and August through to October mostly the wettest part.